FairSquare Research produces rigorous research, policy and legal analysis for NGOs, media organisations and the private sector.

-We produce rigorous research, policy and legal analysis for NGOs and others.
-Clients include the Open Society Foundations, Amnesty International, Humanity United, and the Institute for Human Rights and Business.
-Examples of our work include:
+NGO clients include the Open Society Foundations, Amnesty International, Humanity United, and the Institute for Human Rights and Business.
+Examples of our work for non-profit and media organisations include:

 - Carried out multi-country research, in partnership with MigrantRights.org, into the situation for Ethiopian domestic workers in the Gulf, to assess migrant workers’ access to support in the event of human rights abuses.